bowo-prasetyo/forkbuild/docs/Principles.md

 persists the user's deliberate editable state; autosave protects recent unsaved work; publish creates an immutable released snapshot.
 None of these operations is a substitute for another.

+Collaboration transmits commands, not documents (0.2.7).
+The unit of exchange between collaboration participants is the serialized command, wrapped in a protocol envelope.
+Entire document snapshots are for loading and publishing, not for real-time synchronization.
+This keeps the collaboration layer aligned with the command architecture: every mutation is already a serializable, replayable, undoable command.
+Adding collaboration means adding a transport for those commands, not inventing a second mutation system.